01/05/2018 Major Revision approved by Chancellor with 08/13/2018 Effective Date

-- Academic Conduct Officer: An individual designated by the executive vice president and provost, whose duties will include:
+- Academic Conduct Officer: An individual designated by the : provost and senior vice president for academic affairs, whose duties will include:

 - Providing procedural guidance relating to matters involving alleged academic misconduct to students, faculty and academic administrators, the registrar or designee and any hearing official charged with responsibility pursuant to the Student Academic Code of Conduct.

-- Serving as non-voting member and chair of the Student Academic Conduct Board and providing and administrative support to this board and to the executive vice president and provost, including facilitating the hearing and final review processes within the NMSU system;
+- Serving as non-voting member and chair of the Student Academic Conduct Board and providing and administrative support to this board and to the : provost and senior vice president for academic affairs, including facilitating the hearing and final review processes within the NMSU system;

 - Coordination with deans as may be necessary on a case by case basis to assist the AI Investigator in the determination of the facts and appropriate sanction;